jamescherti/minimal-emacs.d/README.md

 ;; Enable on-the-fly spell checking (Flyspell mode).
 (add-hook 'text-mode-hook #'flyspell-mode)

+;; Configures Aspell's suggestion mode to "ultra", which provides more ;; aggressive and detailed suggestions for misspelled words.
+The language ;; is set to "en_US" for US English, which can be replaced with your desired ;; language code (e.g., "en_GB" for British English, "de_DE" for German).
+(setq ispell-program-name "aspell")
+(setq ispell-extra-args '("--sug-mode=ultra" "--lang=en_US"))

+;; Configure Emacs to ask for confirmation before exiting (setq confirm-kill-emacs 'y-or-n-p)

+;; Enabled backups save your changes to a file intermittently (setq make-backup-files t)
+(setq vc-make-backup-files t)
+(setq kept-old-versions 10)
+(setq kept-new-versions 10)
 ```

 It is also recommended to read the following articles: